giangnguyen33/user-authenticate-demo/README.md

 # How to run unit test

-- `bash npm run dev `
+- `bash npm run test:unit `

 # How to run e2e test

 - Install playwright
+- `npm run test:e2e`
-- `npx playwright test` or ` npx playwright test --project=chromium` if you want to see screen on browser
+- ` npx playwright test --project=chromium` if you want to see screen on browser